 Key Stage 1 MATHS

-The new Key Stage 1 maths test will comprise two papers:
+The Key Stage 1 maths test comprises of two papers:

-Children will not be able to use any tools such as calculators or number lines.
+Children are not be able to use any additional resources such as calculators or number lines.

-The new-style KS1 SATs are due to be administered in May 2017.
+The KS1 SATs are administered in May each year.